No blowout is bigger than your wedding day. So when the opportunity presents itself, many of us want to go all out on the day we’ll never forget.

 That may mean tulips or irises in the spring, while June brides may be better off with roses and peonies.
 Choices may be more limited in the fall and winter months, but sunflowers, lilies and orchids may all be good options.

-In addition, you could buy your flowers wholesale and make your own arrangements to save even more money.
+In addition, you can buy your flowers wholesale and make your own arrangements to save even more money.

 9. Buy a used dress

-I know.
-You’re wondering how I could even suggest this, but a wedding dress is a major expense – the average bride spent more than $1,200 in 2012.
-That means you’ll be paying about $100 an hour for the one day you’ll wear it.
+I know — you’re wondering how I could even suggest this.
+But a wedding dress is a major expense — the average bride spent more than $1,469 in 2015, according to The Knot.

 For more ideas on how to save, check out our other tips to save on your dream dress.